Anthonybryan2021/iack-framework/README.md

 At the moment, this repository does not use `requirements.txt`, `pyproject.toml`, or `setup.py`, so tests run directly against the source tree.

+## Project Status

+**Status:** Active research prototype

+This repository is currently in an active research and development phase.
+Current work is focused on documentation, baseline testing, workflow stability, and framework refinement while the project is being positioned for academic review and potential collaboration.

+Development is continuing at a measured pace.
+Major feature expansion is being paced intentionally so the framework can stay aligned with research goals, validation needs, and external academic feedback.

+### Current Focus

+- Strengthening documentation and project clarity for external reviewers
+- Maintaining baseline tests and continuous integration health
+- Refining research framing, roadmap items, and evaluation direction
+- Preparing the project for academic discussion, validation, and collaboration

+### What This Means

+The repository should be viewed as a working research prototype rather than a finished product.
+It is stable enough to review, discuss, and validate, while still early enough for research partners to help shape methodology, experiments, and future direction.

+### Collaboration Note

+Academic interest is especially relevant for this project because it sits at the intersection of cybersecurity measurement, mathematical security modeling, operational telemetry, and AI-assisted analysis.
+Collaboration can help validate assumptions, improve experimental design, and strengthen the path toward publication or student-led research.